whatwg/wattsi/Syntax.md

 these selectors match HTML elements. <ref spec=SELECTORS> <ref spec=CSSUI></p>
 ```

-These match against a bibliography, which is a manually-maintained and sorted `<dl>` at the end of the source file.
+These match against a bibliography, which is a manually-maintained and sorted `<dl>` at the end of the source file, identified by having the ID "`ref-list`".
 Its entries look like the following:

 ```html
 <dt id="refsSELECTORS">[SELECTORS]</dt>